davewiard/CGS-Programming-Contest/README.md

 main contest began.
 After the sample problem was solved, each team was given a set of fifteen problems and given three hours to solve as many as possible.

+## Problems ##

+Each problem had a single text input file with associated output.
+Once the team was confident their program generated the proper results they submitted their program for judgment.
+The judges brought a thumb drive with a different input file that generated different results.

 ## Scoring ##

 Each problem that was solved was given points based on the number of attempts